MarkBatson/AthenaRedesign/README.md

-# AthenaRedesign
+# Athena Redesign
-A prototype for an Athena redesign for Human Computer Interaction
+Codename Minerva.
+A prototype for an Athena redesign for Human Computer Interaction.
+Milestone 3 for CSCI 4800.